wp-plugins/eshop/readme.txt

 version 5.6.0

+* *added* ability to hide the addtocart shortcode, so that it is only available to site members.
 * *added* ability to set a min/max purchase quantity (affects all products)
 * *added* ability for developers to test authorize.net with their test account.
 * *added* New merchant gateway, duplicate of Cash, called Bank.
 As with Cash this can be renamed to whatever you would like.